Strength Training with Kettlebells: Your Multitool for Improved Movement

 The days you are not training hard, you can move and play, enjoy a walk in the sun, attend an ecstatic dance, move your body in ways you do not move in training.
 Training can be very linear, but we as humans are not.
 We are dynamic, there are an infinite number of combinations that breath and movement can co-create.

-In the recovery class, you’ll get hands-on tools for fascial care, functional mobility, and restorative movement that supports everything you do.
+In the workout recovery class, you’ll get hands-on tools for fascial care, functional mobility, and restorative movement that supports everything you do.
 It’s the ideal stretching and sauna class in Mill Valley to complement your strength training.

 Sauna: Heat Therapy for Recovery and Longevity